Vano2903/ipaas/readme.md

 **This account will be closed after a day of being created as it's a test user used to test to behaviour of the application.**

+If you prefer there is a web page at /mock where you can create a mock user using a gui.

 you can use this repo [vano2903/testing](https://github.com/Vano2903/testing/) as a testing webserver

 ### Latest Version